evilmartians/evil-seed/README.md

     # Or for certain association only
     root.limit_associations_size(10, 'forum.questions')

+    # Limit the depth of associations to be dumped from the root level
+    # All traverses through has_many, belongs_to, etc are counted
+    # So forum.subforums.subforums.questions.answers will be 5 levels deep
+    root.limit_deep(10)
   end

   # Everything you can pass to +where+ method will work as constraints: